EricGebhart/EricGebhart/README.md

 - **[bike gear calc](https://github.com/EricGebhart/bike-gear-calc/)** A bike gear calculator for fixed gear, internal gear and deraileur gear bikes which uses Schema.
 - **[bike gear calc UI](https://github.com/EricGebhart/bgc-ui/)** The beginning of a clojurescript/ReFrame UI for the bike gear calculator.

-##### These are libraries that I created and used within the Applications I created for Yeti Data.
+** Libraries that I created and used within the Applications I created for Yeti Data.**
 - **[clojure cli extension](https://github.com/EricGebhart/clj-cli-ext/)** A library to make the creation of command line interfaces in clojure easier and more robust.
 - **[datetime data](https://github.com/EricGebhart/datetime-data/)** A datetime library for normalizing dates.
 - **[file access](https://github.com/EricGebhart/file-access/)** A file-access library to which creates a consistent API for various types of files.